Lifailon/magnet2url/README.md

 ---

-The `#tr` parameter adds a list of torrent tracker servers to the magnet link:
+The `#tr` parameter adds to the magnet link a list of torrent tracker servers used in [WebTorrent](https://github.com/webtorrent/webtorrent-desktop) and the [Kinozal](https://kinozal.tv/) tracker:

 ```
 https://lifailon.github.io/magnet2url#7395a859e8e590418f422e7d0dfe68860de90631#tr